 As a Source of Competitive Advantage: How Does Cost Leadership Give a Firm an Advantage Over Its Competitors?

-A firm that achieves this position can reduce its price to make its product more attractive to its consumers and generate a high volume of sales.
+A firm that achieves this position can reduce its price to make its product more attractive to its consumers and generate a higher volume of sales.
 The implications of cost leadership collectively center on reducing competition and raising entry barriers for new entrants in the market.

 The specific advantages or benefits of cost leadership include increasing the market share of a firm, better profits and higher salaries for its employees, improving the sustainability of the entire operation, and creating more capital for growth and expansion.